jdhenke/celestrium/doc/paper.md

 ```

 The most interesting part of this implementation is that `ConceptProvider` doesn't define a link's strength, only a `coeffs` parameter, then it uses `DimSlider`'s `setLinkString` function as a filter on the link.
-This because the link strength's are actually a function of a polynomial in value of the **dimensionality** of the inference process, whose value is maintained in `DimSlider`.
+This because the link strength's are actually a function of a polynomial in the **dimensionality** of the inference process, whose value is maintained in `DimSlider`.
-So on the server, each link's polynomial is constructed rather than a single value, the coefficients sent to `DataProvider`, then `DimSlider` uses the current value of the "Dimensionality Slider" in the interface (see the example picture) to actually define the link's strength numerically.
+So on the server, each link's polynomial is constructed rather than a single value, the coefficients are sent to `DataProvider`, then `DimSlider` uses the current value of the "Dimensionality Slider" in the interface (see the example picture) to actually define the link's strength numerically.
+Therefore, when the slider is adjusted in the interface, the link strengths are changed and visualized in realtime.

+#### Review of Celestrium

-Firstly, Celestrium's flexibility in defining the strength of a link was critical in creating this interface.
+Celestrium's flexibility in defining the strength of a link was critical in creating this interface.
+This interface also prompted the design of the `linkFilter` feature in DataProvider, allowing the strength of the link to be defined with respect to the current state of the client interface.
 Additionally, this extra slider inspired the creation of the `Sliders` plugin, and allows this "Dimensionality Slider" to integrate seemlessly into the UI next to the other sliders.

+Another critical part of this interface is that adjusting the "Dimensionality Slider" updates the graph in real time.
+This was made by possible and actually straightforward through Celestrium's design.
+GraphView listens for changes to GraphModel and automatically updates itself.
+This made it very straightforward to update the graph because all that was needed was to modify the underlying GraphModel and the interface updated itself without any extra effort specific to this data set.

-Future work in this interface is to include different types of nodes, which is something that Celestrium currently doesn't prohibit, but doesn't provide express functionality for, and so perhaps a next step is to provide functionality that supports have distinct types of nodes.
+Future work in this interface would be to include different types of nodes, which is something that Celestrium currently doesn't prohibit, but doesn't provide express functionality for.
+So, perhaps a next step is to provide functionality that supports having distinct types of nodes.
 More details of the specific needs of this dataset should be investigated before deciding on the specific features this would entail.

+In summary, creating this interface definitely helped evolve several features of Celestrium and validated several aspects of its design as well.
+It was found to be found to be very easy to establish the frontend for this data set, which is ultimately the goal of Celestrium.

 ## Suggested Future Work